 Clare Bayley is an award-winning playwright based in London.
-She writes for theatre, radio, film and TV.
+She writes for theatre, radio and film.
 Clare mentors playwriting students on the MA/MFA at Central School of Speech and Drama and teaches Creative Writing at Tisch/NYU in London and at London South Bank University.
 She is former theatre editor of The Independent.

 Her plays have been performed in London, Edinburgh, Cardiff, USA, Australia, Mexico and Canada.

 Clare is a Royal Literary Society Fellow, based at University of East London.